bryanseah234/sgStyleSnap2025/tasks/12-likes-feature.md

 - Task 4: Social Features & Privacy (friends system)

 ## Acceptance Criteria
-- [ ] Users can like individual clothing items
+- [x] Users can like individual clothing items
-- [ ] Users can unlike items (toggle behavior)
+- [x] Users can unlike items (toggle behavior)
-- [ ] Like count displays on each item
+- [x] Like count displays on each item
-- [ ] Liked items show filled heart icon
+- [x] Liked items show filled heart icon
-- [ ] Users can view all items they've liked
+- [x] Users can view all items they've liked
-- [ ] Users can see who liked their items
+- [x] Users can see who liked their items
-- [ ] Likes respect privacy settings (only friends can like friends' items)
+- [x] Likes respect privacy settings (only friends can like friends' items)
-- [ ] Real-time like count updates
+- [x] Real-time like count updates (via Supabase triggers)
-- [ ] Like animations provide visual feedback
+- [x] Like animations provide visual feedback
-- [ ] Offline support with sync when online
+- [ ] Offline support with sync when online (service worker stubs implemented)

 ## Database Changes